 - Continuing counsel for the CEO to set strategies to interact with elected officials at the state and local level.
-Examples: Meetings with state legislators, private-sector allies, and the San Francisco mayor's office. - Creating and executing strategies for successful passage of State legislation.
-Examples: Strategic services for successful passage of three bills passed by the State legislature and signed by the governor in 2002, and for legislation amending the prior bills during 2006, 2008 and 2010. - 3.
-Counseling the CEO and others in BAWSCA on the most effective ways to present ideas and information in pursuit of our goals.
-Example: Assisting the CEO in developing negotiating strategies, preparing for negotiations, communicating at critical junctures to achieve successful completion of a new agreement with San Francisco and BAWSCA's member agencies. - 3.
-Anticipating public issues and avoiding public disputes.
-Example: Monitoring WSIP performance. - Assisting the CEO with media relations to improve public understanding of BAWSCA's work and avoiding pitfalls.
-Example: Assisting the CEO to prepare for communications with national and local media on potentially significant stories about water supply and conservation. - Facilitating BAWSCA's operations.
-Example: Providing advice about materials to ensure clarity, transparency, understanding and effectiveness of communications and presentations.
+Example: meetings with state legislators, private-sector allies, and the San Francisco mayor's office. - Creating and executing strategies for successful passage of State legislation.
+Examples: 2002: Three bills passed by the State legislature and signed by the governor, included AB 1823 (Papan), AB 2058 (Papan), and SB 1870 (Speier) 2006: AB 2236 (Ruskin) which removed the Los Trancos County Water District from the BAWSCA membership following transfer of its water system to Cal Water - 2008: AB 2437(Ruskin) which extended the effective period of AB1823 to 2015.
+2010: AB2388 (Ruskin) proposed legislation which would clarify BAWSCA's authority to access to State grants; update statutory references to BAWSCA and simplify oath and voting procedures. - Counseling the CEO and others in BAWSCA on the most effective ways to present ideas and information in pursuit of our goals.
+Example: non-legal negotiating strategies and presentations to achieve a new agreement with San Francisco and member agencies, - Anticipating public issues and avoiding public disputes.
+Example: monitoring WSIP performance - Assisting the CEO with media relations to improve public understanding of BAWSCA's work and avoiding pitfalls.
+Example: national and local media with potentially critical stories about water supply and conservation. - Facilitating BAWSCA's operations.
+Example: advice about materials to ensure understanding and effectiveness of program presentations.